If your content strategy is the vehicle that drives your marketing, your content calendar is the road map that’ll get you where you want to go.

 Content leverage: If you plan your content calendar like I’m about to suggest, you’ll get twice as much leverage out of every post.
 How?

-You’ll be able to easily reuse, repurpose, and turn your content into a lead generation machine if you keep it organized.
-Gone are the days of publishing a post, promoting it for a few days, then forgetting about it and letting it die.
+You can easily reuse, re-purpose, and turn your piece of content into a lead generation machine because you’ll have it organized.
+Gone are the days of publishing a post, promoting it for a few days via your social media content calendar, then forgetting about it and letting it die.

 That’s just wasteful.

 Intentional promotion: When you plan ahead, you can add promotions for social networks and other campaigns into your content calendar, and then create content to support them.

 Most people create content because they have an idea, and then randomly add promotions, which means they miss out on a huge opportunity.
 The lack of congruence between content and promotion kills your ability to generate leads and sales.
 A content calendar can fix that.